Lumi-supercomputer/LUMI-SoftwareStack/docs/SitePackage.md

     The name and location of the file is set through two environment variables set in the LUMI modules.

+  * The code to hide EasyBuild is currently rather rudimentary.
+It doesn't try to do so only for EasyBuild modules in the central software stack, but would hide an EasyBuild module that has been installed by a user also.
+This is partly the result of design flaws making it harder to distinguish user and central modules.

   * Note that the feature is turned of for power users.